La La Land: Pre-production

 He said that both films reflect his own experiences as a filmmaker working his way up the Hollywood ladder.
 La La Land in particular is inspired by his experience of moving from the East Coast with preconceived notions of what L.A. would be like, "that it was all just strip malls and freeways".

 Chazelle was unable to produce the film for years as no studio was willing to finance an original contemporary musical with no familiar songs.
 It is also a jazz musical, which The Hollywood Reporter called an "extinct genre".
 He believed that since he and Hurwitz were unknown at that time, it might have made financiers dubious about the project's potential.
-Gosling's character Sebastian holds a view of the jazz of the past being superior.
+Ryan Gosling's character Sebastian holds a view of the jazz of the past being superior.
 According to an article by Anthony Carew, Chazelle wrote this character trait as a reflection of "[his] own relationship with the past and with jazz, too".
 Chazelle found producers through friends who introduced him to Fred Berger and Jordan Horowitz.
 With the two producers on board, the script went to Focus Features at a budget of around $1 million.
 The studio demanded alterations: the male lead was asked to be changed from a jazz pianist to a rock musician, the complicated opening number had to be altered, and the story's bittersweet ending needed to be dropped.
-Chazelle scrapped the project and moved on.
+Chazelle refused and put the project on hold.

 Chazelle later wrote Whiplash, which was an easier concept to sell and a less risky investment.
 After Whiplash was well received by critics upon its premiere at the 2014 Sundance Film Festival in January, Chazelle continued his efforts to bring La La Land to the big screen.
 A year later, when Whiplash earned five Oscar nominations at the 87th Academy Awards, including Best Picture, and grossed nearly $50 million worldwide off a $3.3 million production budget, Chazelle and his project began to attract attention from studios.

 Five years after Chazelle wrote the script, Summit Entertainment and Black Label Media, along with producer Marc Platt, agreed to invest in La La Land and distribute it.
 They had been impressed by the critical and commercial success of Whiplash.
 Lionsgate's Patrick Wachsberger, who previously had worked on the Step Up franchise, pushed Chazelle to increase the film's budget since he felt high-quality musicals could not be made cheaply.